FluidTYPO3/vhs/Documentation/README.md

 VHS: Documentation
 ======================

-Please visit our full documentation at: https://fedext.net/viewhelpers/vhs.html.
+Please visit our full documentation at: https://fluidtypo3.org/viewhelpers/vhs/master.html.
-You can also browse through the markdown files here, but the site has a much nicer view ;-).
+You can also browse through the markdown files here, but other website has a much nicer view ;-).